lirmm/pid-workspace/README.md

 + The dependencies resolution algorithm is not capable to manage many binaries for the same version/same platform of a package.
 This is notably impacting the way we can deal with external dependencies.
 For instance boost versions are not compatible between each other if you consider binary libraries like the well known *filesystem* library, due to the fact that they include a restrictive **SO name**.
 If a package uses a given version of boost its resulting binaries will be bound to this version and you cannot change it (and maybe it would be risky to do this).
 This way, all other codes depending on your package will also depends on this specific version of boost.
 In source package, you can of course manage the build with different versions of dependencies but when compiled, this code is bound to a given version and if no compatible version exist all packages using this binary are then bound to this version of external package.
 + considering CI, for now your can build the code for only one platform, not many in parallel.
 This problem is due to the fact that gitlab-ci for now manage only one pipeline and not many, and we hope this restriction will be relaxed in the future by gilab authors.
 + management of build environments is not as smart as it could be yet.
-It would be nice for instance to share environments more or less the same way has packages (with also given platform configuration).
+It would be nice for instance to share environments more or less the same way as packages (with also given platform configuration).
++ management of external packages suffer the same problems, there is nothing to automate the process of building/publishing/describing these packages (but their deployment is automatically managed).
+Future improvements will manage "wrappers" for external package in order to automate the process as for native packages.

 # About the license